Car Insurance for Disabled Drivers (2024)

 • Do you need medical clearance before you purchase car insurance with a disability?

-In most cases, medical approval isn’t required for you to get behind the wheel as a disabled driver.
-Your local department of motor vehicles (DMV) will evaluate your abilities and list any limitations on your driver’s license.
+In most cases, you don’t need medical approval to get behind the wheel as a disabled driver.
+Your local DMV will evaluate your abilities and list any limitations on your driver’s license.
 Also, when you shop for car insurance policies, you may find that many companies ask you for written clearance from a doctor, stating you don’t pose a risk to others on the road.
 This is particularly true if you have epilepsy or are prone to seizures, fainting, or other symptoms that can lead to dangerous driving.

 Methodology